hirrolot/datatype99/README.md

 BinaryTree node = Node(&leaf5, 123, &leaf7);
 ```

-This is all you need to know to write most of the stuff.
-Here are a few brief notes about pattern matching:
+Finally, just a few brief notes about pattern matching:

  - To match the default case, write `otherwise { ... }` at the end of `match`.
  - To ignore a binding, write `_`: `of(Foo, a, b, _, d)`.
  - **PLEASE**, [do **not** use top-level `break`/`continue`](#top-level-breakcontinue) inside statements provided to `of` and `ifLet`; use `goto` labels instead.

+Congratulations, this is all you need to know to write most of the stuff!
 If you feel fancy, you can also introspect your types at compile-time; see [`examples/derive/`](examples/derive/) for the examples.

 Happy hacking!